 Vaginal swelling can also be rather accompanied by vaginal discharge, and this can be consistent or periodic, as the discharge may have a foul odor that may affect personal or genital hygiene.

-Most pregnant mommies also do report that vaginal swelling that interferes with the urination and is usually followed by the feeling of sharp stinging sensation while passing urine.
+Most pregnant mommies also do report that vaginal swelling that interferes with urination and is usually followed by the feeling of a sharp stinging sensation while passing urine.